First page of the Mechelen Choir Book. The opening miniature is probably the young Charles V on a throne | Mechelen, Regionale Beeldbank.

 Basses danse.

-Brussels, Royal Library of Belgium, MS 9085
+Brussels, Royal Library of Belgium, ms 9085

 This rare dance book (around 1500) on black parchment belonging to Margaret of Austria is the oldest known dance and songbook from the Low Countries.
 The manuscript contains 58 songs with gold staves and silver notes.
 Below the notes letters indicate the dance steps.